quidmonkey/forge/README.md

 version_control file cmd
 ```

-Exert version control on a file by caching a copy of it and comparing the cached version of the file to the current file.
-If the two are found to be different, run the given cmd, and cache a copy of the current file.
+Exert version control on a file by caching a copy of it as a checksum.
+If the two are found to be different, run the given cmd, and cache a copy of the new checksum.
 The `version_control` function for a specific file will need to be run every time a task is run.

 **Arguments**
 * File to version control